lzhan94/Cereals/README.md

 ###1.
 Description:
 This is the solution to the L2 coding challenge.

-The program, cereals.py, collects data by searching www.walmart.com, using the given search_terms and brands.
+The program, cereals.py, collects data by searching www.walmart.com, using the given *search_terms* and *brands*.
-The search_terms and brands can be modified inside the code.
+The *search_terms* and *brands* can be modified inside the code.

 The program collects the *ranking, name, brand, search term, ratings, number of reviews*, and *date* for a given product that comes up in the results page when searching by *search term*.